 We teach an integrated course for English Language and English Literature which involves studying novels, short stories, drama, poetry, non-literary and other media texts.
 There will be opportunities to write in a variety of styles and to participate in many speaking and listening activities throughout the course.

 Students are taught in mixed ability groups with the exception of two fast-paced groups of students with Band 9-7 targets.
+There are also two Set 2 classes.

 Key Stage 5